 Becoming a fraternity or sorority member can be a wonderful and life-changing experience.
 Some things to keep in mind:

 - Fraternities and sororities at Northern Michigan University have a tradition of providing great service to the community.
 Greek organizations also offer excellent opportunities for members to grow as individuals and leaders.
-If you become a member of a fraternity or sorority, take full advantage of the opportunities available to you; at the same time make a commitment to contribute to the organization and to leave it better and stronger when you graduate.
 Greek community service projects and leadership experiences are excellent activities for Northern’s Superior Edge.

-- You need a minimum grade point average of 2.25 in order to become a member.
+- Each sorority and fraternity has a specific minimum grade point average; contact chapter presidents for more information.
 You are encouraged to help make scholarship and academic achievement a defining characteristic of your fraternity or sorority.

 - Each Greek organization has its own “personality.”
 You should consider checking out all of them before deciding which one to join.